PORTNEUF RIVER, Idaho

 Community members along the channelized Portneuf River.

-IdahoTV1 Takingwatersamplefromchannel
+IdahoTV1 takingwatersamplefromchannel

 Talking with local media about the Pocatello Gathering project.
 Still image from KPVI News video.